abk4abhishek/SPIX_Autosuite/README.md

-Its a practice project for Pythong Selenium
+Its a practice project for Python Selenium